wongjiahau/TTAP-UTAR/README.md

 1. Load slots by logging in the course registration website
 2. Choose subjects
 3. Choose specific slots
-2. Set time constraint
+4. Set time constraint
-3. Browse through list of possible timetables
+5. Browse through list of possible timetables
-3. Bid aider to ease the process of bidding
+6. Bid aider to ease the process of bidding
-4. Add to Google Calendar
+7. Add to Google Calendar
-5. Save timetable as image (.png)
+8. Save timetable as image (.png)
+9. Report reasons of clashes ('Why no possible combination')